yoga teacher training

 There are many traditional yoga teacher trainings that enforce plant based diet during their Yoga program.
 This could be a wonderful experience for you to experiment with a simpler diet and what it does to your practice and overall wellbeing.
 Should you feel inclined to try out veganism, best is to consult your health practitioner prior to jumping fully into a new diet.

 Yoga teacher training is too expensive.
 This is a common objective when it comes down to paying for a yoga teacher training.
 A counter question would be compared to what?
 If we only look at the price value of a training, for many people it would seem like an astronomical amount.
 However, have you ever thought about the cost of NOT joining a program?
-For example, the life changing experience that you would be missing out on doing training in Thailand?
+For example, the life changing experience that you would be missing out on doing YTT in Thailand or yoga teacher training in Bali?
 Or the heavy toll of your health from not knowing how to handle stress in life?
 Perhaps the inability to effectively communicate with your loved ones due to blocked energy?

 Imagine possessing lifelong tools that will help you manage your stress in midst of life’s chaos, or your ability to practice yoga without the reliance of heavy yoga memberships, and not to mention your potential in teaching somewhere exotic with a world accredited teaching certificate.